Pulse-Programmer/Code-Challenge-Bot-Battlr/README.md

 ## Description

-This is a mini web React application that displays a list of available bots, with added features such as enlisting, sorting and filtering of bots based on various traits and assets.
+This is a mini web React application that displays a list of available bots, with added features.

 ## Installation